 Christmas Day is the birthday of Jesus Christ, who is the son of God the Father.
 The birth of Jesus is known as the nativity, and it is described in the New Testament of the Bible.

 Mary and Joseph were living in Nazareth, where Joseph worked as a carpenter.
 Mary was with child, and Joseph had been ordered to take part in a census in his home town of Bethlehem.
 All Jewish people had to be counted, so that the Roman Emperor could calculate how much money to collect from them in tax.
 Even people that had moved away from their family homes, like Joseph, had to return to have their names entered in the Roman records.
 Joseph and Mary set off on the long 90-mile journey from Nazareth to Bethlehem, through the valley of the River Jordan, and past Jerusalem.
 Mary travelled to Bethlehem on a donkey, because she was heavily pregnant.
-When they arrived in Bethlehem, there was no room in the inn.
+When they arrived in Bethlehem, there was no room availability at the inn.
 It was full of people returning for the census.
-The innkeeper let them stay in the rock cave below his house, which was used as a stable for his animals.
-It was there that Mary gave birth to Jesus, the son of God.
-She wrapped him in bands of cloth, and laid him in a manger, which she used as a crib for her newborn baby.
+The innkeeper let them stay in the rock cave below his house, which he used as a stable for his animals.
+It was there that Mary gave birth to Jesus, the son of God the Father.
+She wrapped Him in bands of cloth, and laid Him in a manger, which she used as a crib for her newborn baby.